 The station building, ticket desk, or turnstile areaAttention.

-If the station building is located at some distance from the passenger platform and is only involved in operations involving cargo or technical assignments (for example: Perovo, Vakhitovo), then don't plot it on the map.
+If the station building is located at some distance from the passenger platform and is only involved in operations involving cargo or technical assignments (for example: Perovo, Vakhitovo), then don't add it to the map.

 If none of these structures are present, put the placemark at the place where passengers exit onto the platform (i.e. where the pedestrian bridge, underpass, or pedestrian deck is located.

-If there are no such platforms, then put the placemark at the center of the passenger platforms.
+If there are no specified exits, put the placemark at the center of the passenger platform.

-If there are no platforms at all, then put it at the control post.
+If there are no platforms, put the placemark at the control post.

-If there is no control post — at the center of the station territory.
+If there is no control post, put it at the center of the station territory.

 For example (the icon is placed on the railway line near the central point of the ticket pavilion):

 - Use two placemarks to plot passenger stations and stopping points (“stops”):

 Located on separate railway tracks of different directions (for example: Bolshevo, Perm II).